Cold and creamy with a kick, this Artichoke Jalapeno Dip packs a ton of flavor! Skip the store bought party dips and make your own in just minutes.

 Anyone else do their regular grocery shopping at Costco?
 For those of us with teens who eat like bears about to go into hibernation (i.e. nonstop), getting our staples in bulk is vital.

 Enter Costco. . . and my introduction to Artichoke Jalapeño Dip!

 Jalapeno Artichoke Dip is one of my favorite Costco splurges.
 I’m usually good at keeping to necessities (you know, like the family size packages of Oreos) but every now and then I need an indulgence.

-Until one day, it dawned on me.
-I can make Artichoke Dip with Jalapeno at home!
+One day, it dawned on me.
+I can make Artichoke Dip with jalapenos at home!

 This is perfect on a cheese and crackers tray for a party or a dinner party appetizer!
 Since it’s served cold or room temperature, this Artichoke Jalapeno dip is a good choice for summer, too.